Leo I, Archbishop of Ravenna: Conflict with Pope Hadrian I

 Leo had twice now been at odds with agents of Desiderius and when the Lombard Kingdom fell to Charlemagne in 774 he was relieved of any neighbouring threat.
 Leo is alleged to have begun to manage the territory of his diocese personally as a new form of the exarchate.
 This prompted four letters written between 774 and 776 from Pope Hadrian I to Charlemagne, found collected in the Codex Carolinus.
-Within these letters Hadrian accuses Leo of rendering cities in Emilia and the Pentapolis under his firm control, excluding papal officials from them and the rest of his diocese, and even placing Ravenna under his own personal management.
-To add greater insult Leo excused his actions, claiming that he had the permission of the Papacy to do this.
-Another issue that Hadrian had with Leo was the accusation that he had been in contact with Charlemagne without going through Rome first.
-In the letter no. 53 of the Codex Carolinus dated 775 it is suggested that Archbishop Leo had personally travelled to the Frankish court to meet with Charlemagne himself.
+In these letters Hadrian accuses Leo of subjugating cities in Emilia and the Pentapolis under his firm control, excluding papal officials from them and from the rest of his diocese, and even placing Ravenna under his own personal government.
+To add greater insult Leo excused his actions by claiming that he had the permission of the Papacy to do this.
+Another issue that Hadrian had with Leo was that the latter had allegedly had been in contact with Charlemagne without first going through Rome.
+In the letter no. 53 of the Codex Carolinus, dated 775 it is suggested that Archbishop Leo had travelled to the Frankish court to meet with Charlemagne in person.